finbourne/lusid-sdk-java/sdk/docs/PortfolioGroupsApi.md

     String filter = "filter_example"; // String | Expression to filter the result set.
 Read more about filtering results from LUSID here https://support.lusid.com/filtering-results-from-lusid.
     List<String> propertyKeys = Arrays.asList(); // List<String> | A list of property keys from the \"Instrument\", \"Holding\" or \"Portfolio\" domain to decorate onto   the holdings.
 These take the format {domain}/{scope}/{code} e.g. \"Instrument/system/Name\" or \"Holding/system/Cost\".
     Boolean byTaxlots = true; // Boolean | Whether or not to expand the holdings to return the underlying tax-lots.
-Defaults to   False. try {
+Defaults to   False.
+    Integer includeSettlementEventsAfterDays = 56; // Integer | Number of days ahead to bring back settlements from, in relation to the specified effectiveAt try {
       VersionedResourceListOfPortfolioHolding result = apiInstance.getHoldingsForPortfolioGroup(scope, code)
             .effectiveAt(effectiveAt)